500 Days Of Film Reviews The Wolfpack And Finds A Story About An Unsettling New York Family

 She could barely believe what happened next.

-The Wolfpack begins just as the brothers are on the cusp of breaking away from their father.
+The Wolfpack begins just as the brothers are on the cusp of breaking away from their father, Oscar Angulous.

-However, things are still raw and they are still (and perhaps always will be) suffering from the emotional damage of being locked up.
+However, they are still (and perhaps always will be) suffering from the emotional damage of being locked up.
 On the surface they are articulate and polite.
-However, as the camera looks into their eyes, I could clearly see their pain.
+However, as the camera looks into their eyes, you can see their pain.

 The dark and unsettling character in The Wolfpack is Oscar Angulous.
 We feel his presence but he is rarely seen.
 The film suggests that he kept his children isolated to protect them.
 It also portrays a man who, perhaps as a result of mental illness, used fear as a means to control his family.

 Oscar has robbed his children of their childhoods.
-Their mother, Susanne, has been locked in the apartment with them and explains that she would never have chosen this as a way to bring up her kids.
+Their mother, Susanne, was also locked in the apartment with them and explains that she would never have chosen this as a way to bring up her kids.

-She tells the camera about her own childhood - about fields and wide open spaces and how she always envisioned the same life for her own children.
+She talks about her own childhood - about fields and wide open spaces and how she always envisioned the same life for her own children.
 We see the grief in her eyes when she reconnects with her own mother.

 However, Moselle prefers to let her subjects tell their stories and to not interfere.
-I found this film making style frustrating at times.
+I found this frustrating at times.
 The story feels incomplete.
 This is why The Wolfpack, while a fascinating watch, is not the best documentary that I have seen.

 The Wolfpack won the Grand Jury Prize at this year’s Sundance Film Festival.